luyiiw/luyiiw.github.io/index.md

 [Transit Tracker using Geospatial Machine Learning](R_projects/Wong_WorkSample_TransitTracker.html)
 <img src="images/transittracker_wireframe.png?raw=true"/>

-[Project Description: Train delays can be incredibly frustrating for riders.
+**Project Description**: Train delays can be incredibly frustrating for riders.
 Since the pandemic, mass-transit ridership has been slow to bounce back to pre-pandemic levels.
 I wanted to create a mass transit tracking model that could predict train delays, so that train operators can anticipate potential delays and address issues before severe delays are accrued.
 I designed this project, using NJ Transit as the client.
 This project shows how I used spatial-autocorrelation, time-features, and physical features to predict train delays.

-Skills: R, Feature Engineering, Machine Learning, Data Analysis, Communication, Wire framing
+**Skills**: R, Feature Engineering, Machine Learning, Data Analysis, Communication, Wire framing **Programs**: RStudio, Figma
-Programs: RStudio, (wire frame tool)]

 ---
 [Projecting Bike Share Demand using Space-Time Prediction](R_projects/Wong_WorkSample_BikeShare.html)